hjdjoo/anatomylens/README.md

-# Anatomy Explorer
+# BodyGuide

 Interactive 3D anatomy visualization for education and fitness.

 ## Overview

-Anatomy Explorer is a web-based tool that allows users to explore human anatomy through an interactive 3D model.
+BodyGuide is a web-based tool that allows users to explore human anatomy through an interactive 3D model.
 It supports two view modes:

 - **Fitness Mode**: Uses common names and practical descriptions targeted at fitness enthusiasts
 - **Clinical Mode**: Uses proper anatomical terminology for medical/educational use